JYOTHY-DAS/Data-Analysis-Class-Notes/SQL_notes1.md

 ### Relational and Non-relational Databases
    - ###  Relational Databases (Traditional DBs (from 1970s) like the one listed above): A relational database stores data in structured tables with rows and columns, using a predefined schema to clearly define relationships between data points.

-   - ### Non-Relational Databases
+   - ### Non-Relational Databases ( NoSQL)
-            - e.g. MongoDB, non-relational database (often called NoSQL) offers more flexibility by storing data in various formats like documents, key-value pairs, or graphs, allowing for less structured and more dynamic data sets; essentially,
+      -  Non-relational database offers more flexibility by storing data in various formats like documents, key-value pairs, or graphs, allowing for less structured and more dynamic data sets;
+      -   E.g: MongoDB

       - Relational databases are ideal for highly structured data with complex queries, while non-relational databases excel in handling large volumes of diverse data with rapid scalability needs.

     - Tables